eyeonus/Trade-Dangerous/README.txt

     5:  Jump V774 HERCULIS -> LTT 15449 -> GRANTHAIMI
     6:  Finish GRANTHAIMI/Parmitano Colony + 6,340cr => 11,340cr

-Lines 2 and 4 now include the expected buying prices so you don't get herped by out of date price data.
+Lines 2 and 4 now include the expected buying prices so you don't get shafted by out of date price data.

 Lines 3 and 5 tell us our jump routes between legs.

 (For even more detail "-v -v" or "-vv" or "-vvv")

-At this point, you probably have lots of questions.
+At this point, you probably have a lot of questions.

 == TradeDangerous: Setup